-That staff BE DIRECTED to consolidate all Provincial Offences Court services in Niagara Region by closing the Provincial Offences Court Facility located at 71 King Street, St. Catharines upon expiry of existing lease (October 31, 2019).
+That the consolidation of all Provincial Offences Court services in Niagara Region through the closure of the Provincial Offences Court Facility located at 71 King Street, St. Catharines upon the expiry of the existing lease (October 31, 2019), BE APPROVED.